KenanHanke/rbloom/README.md

 ## Benchmarks

-I implemented the following simple benchmark in the respective API of each library (see the [comparison benchmarks](benchmarks/compare.py)):
+The following simple benchmark was implemented in the respective API of each library (see the [comparison benchmarks](benchmarks/compare.py)):

 ```python